We sat down with an EdTech consultant to chat about technology, higher ed programs, and how to bring the two together.

 Q: That would be a big challenge.
 Are there any differences between an agency adopting it for the first time versus training somebody new on or it’s just kind of all the same?

 A: It is often easier to introduce a new agency to software because they haven’t gotten comfortable with another way of doing things.
 Oboarding an instructor in a larger existing agency is also easier because agency colleagues can help the new instructor.
 Onboarding a new instructor in a small agency can be more difficult and often requires more university support.
 Some universities empower students to provide some of the assistanc by training them on how they and their field instructors need to use the software.

 Issues arise with any software programs but you want to do everything in your power to minimize them by testing forms and processes carefully ahead of time.
 Another way to minimize issues is to implement software features incrementally rather than changing everything at the same time.
 Glitches and issues can set you back.
 You can get users to a point where they are starting to accept your software, and then something goes haywire.
 Then they will say, “We told you this is awful.”

 Q: What would a social work program really need to understand about choosing the right software partner for them?

-It turned out, it was really complicated and ended up being way more costly than we anticipated because of the time it took our team to learn and navigate.
+- Make sure the software is not too complicated.
+While in academia, my institution chose a program that looked great at first.
+It turned out, it was really complex and more costly than we anticipated because of the time it took our team to learn and navigate.

 Q: How important is that person-to-person interaction to the technology adoption process?